agilesolutions/agilesolutions.github.io/presentations/usp.md

 Your CTA is an invitation for your audience to take the next step.
 It should be clear, actionable, and aligned with your brand’s voice.

 **How to Craft a CTA:**
-1. **Be Clear:** Avoid ambiguity.
+1. **Be Clear:** Stay focussed and to the point.
 Use action-oriented language.
-2. **Create Urgency:** Encourage immediate action with limited time offers or special promotions.
+2. **Create Urgency:** Encourage immediate action to reduce the risk of business process disruption, rapidly improving overall organizational performances, things like that...
-3. **Align with Goals:** Ensure your CTA aligns with your business objectives, whether it’s booking a consultation, signing up for a newsletter, or making a purchase.
+3. **Align with Goals:** Ensure your CTA aligns with your business objectives, generally you propose to pull in external consultancy (In my case RedHat Architects on my BJB case)for a quick POC to proofing and presenting the concept, like what I did with BJB OpenShift Docker container orchestration tooling together with RedHat Engineering CH.

-**Example :** Example: Ready to transform your business’s energy use?
-Schedule a free consultation today!
+**Example :** Improve Agile Development process and ALM through containerization?
+Let's organize a POC with RedHat Architecture to assess the positive effect on our current development and software delivery processes.

 ## References
 - [Building a Unique Selling Proposition (USP), Elevator Pitch (EP), and Call to Action (CTA) to Attract Your Ideal Clients](https://www.kcsms.com.au/building-a-unique-selling-proposition-usp-elevator-pitch-ep-and-call-to-action-cta-to-attract-your-ideal-clients/)